Carmen Taleghani-Nikazm

 • TA development and language program direction

 My research centers on linguistic and embodied practices that speakers use to make sense of each other and to “get things done” together in social and cultural settings.
-I do this by employing methods from Conversation Analysis and Interactional Linguistics, demonstrating the interplay between linguistic structure (e.g., an imperative versus a declarative), prosodic realization (e.g., stress, pitch), and embodied resources (e.g., gaze, gesture), as well as their relative and temporal position within a conversation.
+I do this by employing methods from Conversation Analysis, Interactional Linguistics, Sociolinguistics, and Pragmatics demonstrating the interplay between linguistic structure (e.g., an imperative versus a declarative), prosodic realization (e.g., stress, pitch), social setting, context, and embodied resources (e.g., gaze, gesture), as well as their relative and temporal position within a conversation.

-Currently, I am focusing on two research projects.
-The first project revolves around the question of what motivates L2 speakers to select one linguistic form over the another to accomplish a particular interactional function in real time.
-I examine the linguistic and embodied elements German L2 speakers use to manage conversations (e.g., asking questions or demonstrating understanding) with German L1 speakers in a video-mediated environment.
+Currently, I am involved in several collaborative research projects with my own PhD students and colleagues here at OSU, as well as with research colleagues at other institutions in the US, Canada, Germany, and Ireland.
+One project revolves around the question of what motivates L2 speakers to select one linguistic form over another to accomplish a particular interactional function in real time.
+I examine the linguistic and embodied elements that German L2 speakers use to manage conversations (e.g., asking questions, demonstrating understanding, repair) with German L1 speakers in a video-mediated environment.

 Whenever possible, I apply research from spoken interaction to second language pedagogy (interactional competence), instructional materials development, and graduate teacher training.
 I am also a member of the Graduate Interdisciplinary Specialization (GIS) in Second Language Studies.